TahaCoder43/mutawwir-blog/README.md

 - Test components with javascript based animations
 - Test API calls
 - Test functions that contain business logic

+# New Logo

+Checkout sketches you made in the copy

 # Showcase section
 section on home page, that shows all my cool projects I have undertaken.
 Or perhaps this should be in portfolio, or in both